simple-icons/simple-icons-font/README.md

 <link rel="stylesheet" href="https://unpkg.com/simple-icons-font@2/font/simple-icons.min.css" type="text/css">
 ```

 These examples use the latest major version.
 This means you won't receive any updates following the next major release.
 You can use `@latest` instead to receive updates indefinitely.
-However, this will result in icons not showing as expected if an icon is removed.
+However this may cause an icon to disappear if it has been removed in the latest version.

 ### NodeJS